 Although there are a number of factors that go into determining if you would be eligible to have a DWI charge or conviction removed (expunged) from your record, the general rules are as follows: If you were charged with a DWI that was dismissed, it may be possible to have the charge expunged from your record right away.
 If you had a DWI conviction, it may be possible to get a DWI expunged from your record as early as two years from the date of conviction (if you were under the age of 18) and have a clean record since.
-If you were 18 or older at the time of the offense, the waiting period is 15 years from the date of conviction.
-Once again, you must have a clean record (no other misdemeanors or felony convictions other than traffic violations) since the conviction.
+If you were 18 or older at the time of the offense, generally, you will not be able to get your offense expunged.
 Keep in mind, expungement statutes are tricky.
-Check out ourexpungement page for more information.
+Check out our expungement page for more information.

 Yes, you can refuse to take a DWI breath test, or a DWI blood test.
 But depending on other factors, it may result in the immediate revocation of your driver’s license for twelve months.
 The fact that you refused will be admissible into evidence at trial.
 Also, regardless of your wishes, you may compelled to blood test under other provisions of the law.